Causal-I-ART/I-ART-tutorial/docs/source/R-package.rst

 Installation
 ------------

-To use IART in R, install it using the devtools package:
+To use iArt in R, install it using the devtools package:

 .. code-block:: R

-   # Install IART from GitHub
+   # Install iArt from GitHub
-   devtools::install_github("Imputation-Assisted-Randomization-Tests/IART")
+   devtools::install_github("Imputation-Assisted-Randomization-Tests/iArt")

-Conducting Randomization Tests with IART
+Conducting Randomization Tests with iArt
 -----------------------------------------

-The `iartest` function in the IART package allows for conducting finite-population-exact randomization tests in design-based causal studies with missing outcomes.
+The `iArt.test` function in the iArt package allows for conducting finite-population-exact randomization tests in design-based causal studies with missing outcomes.

-.. autofunction:: IART::iartest

-Basic Usage Example:
+Basic Usage Example
 --------------------

 To perform a basic randomization test in R:

 .. code-block:: R

-    library(IART)
+    library(iArt)

     Z <- c(1, 1, 1, 1, 0, 0, 0, 0)